Schizoid personality disorder: Internal fantasy

-Suicide and Self-harm
+Suicide and self-harm

 Symptoms of SzPD such as isolation and the blunted affect put people with schizoid personality disorder at a higher risk of suicide and non-suicidal self-harm.
 This may be because their reduced capacities for emotion prevent them from properly dealing with strife.
 Their solitary nature may contribute by preventing them from finding relief in relationships.
 Demonstrative suicides or suicide blackmail, as seen in cluster B personality disorders such as borderline, histrionic, or antisocial, are extremely rare among schizoid individuals.
 As in other clinical mental health settings, among suicidal inpatients, individuals with SzPD are not as well represented as some other groups.
-A 2011 study on suicidal inpatients at a Moscow hospital found that schizoids were the least common patients, while those with cluster B personality disorders were the most common.
+A 2011 study on suicidal inpatients at a Moscow hospital found that schizoid individuals were the least common patients, while those with cluster B personality disorders were the most common.

 Low weight

-A study that looked at the body mass index (BMI) of a sample of both male adolescents diagnosed with SzPD and those diagnosed with Asperger syndrome found that the BMI of all patients was significantly below normal.
+A study that looked at the body mass index (BMI) of a sample of male adolescents diagnosed with either SzPD or Asperger syndrome found that the BMI of all patients was significantly below normal.
 Clinical records indicated abnormal eating behavior by some patients.
 Some patients would only eat when alone and refused to eat out.
 Restrictive diets and fears of disease were also found.
-It was suggested that the anhedonia of SzPD may also cover eating, leading schizoid individuals to not enjoy it.
+It was suggested that the anhedonia of SzPD may also affect eating, leading schizoid individuals to not enjoy it.
 Alternatively, it was suggested that schizoid individuals may not feel hunger as strongly as others or not respond to it, a certain withdrawal "from themselves".